JOURNAL OF GENTRY GENEALOGY

 Joseph Gentry's Children

 Joseph's will was written and taken to probate in 1847 in Coffee County<12>.
 It named his sons Jarret and Hugh, as executors, and left a cow and furniture to Hugh.
 It also named his wife, Mary, and three younger "unfortunate" children, George, Sarah Angeline (or Angelina) and Eliza who were to have special care during their lifetime (these children are discussed further below).
 Even though his son, Joseph Green, was still living in Coffee County at the time, this son was not mentioned in the will, nor were any children living outside of the state.
+The children of Joseph and his first wife, Belle, include:

 Conclusion